York Road Literacy and Employment Initiative

 As part of Loyola’s summer Kolvenbach research award program, my research assistant, Giuliana Caranante, and I revised the WR325 resources and conducted usability testing on them with participants from Baltimore’s GEDCO/CARES.
 Using this data, we revised the resources again and then ran three community literacy workshops in cooperation with GEDCO/CARES.
 We also collected data from the workshops to improve the project and the workshop material.

 After coding and analyzing our data, we found that participants thought the resources and the workshops were very helpful.
-Most importantly, seven of our fourteen workshop attendees obtained employment.
+Most importantly, 7 of our 14 workshop attendees obtained employment.
 Eventually, the literacy resources will be housed on the GEDCO/CARES website for future workshops.

-In summer 2017, my undergraduate research assistant Morgan Lenhoff, a graduate student from the Loyola Clinical Centers (LCC), Dereka Ross, and I will be collaborating with the LCC in Belvedere Square to host a second round of workshops.
-Volunteers from Loyola's Office of Technology will join the team as we use literacy resources developed spring 2017 WR325 Professional Writing service-learning students.
-Stay tuned for results and outcomes of the latest workshops!
+In summer 2017, my undergraduate research assistant Morgan Lenhoff, a graduate student from the Loyola Clinical Centers (LCC), Dereka Ross, and I collaborated with the LCC in Belvedere Square to host a second round of workshops.
+Volunteers from Loyola's Office of Technology joined the team as we used literacy resources developed spring 2017 WR325 Professional Writing service-learning students.
+Nine of 20 workshop attendees got jobs.
+Combined, the 2014 and the 2017 workshops helped 16 of 34 workshop participants (47%) find employment.

 Read more about my community work in Baltimore in the October 2011 issue of the Loyola College Newsletter and in chapter 6 of Partners in Literacy: A Writing Center Model for Civic Engagement.